GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 `from_runtime` flattens the recursive `NodeNetwork` into the flat `Registry`:

 - Each node's path through the runtime nesting is hashed (blake3 truncated to 64 bits, with the document's `PeerId` mixed in) to produce a stable global `NodeId`.
-The original local ID is stashed in an attribute (`compute::original_node_id`) so the round-trip can rebuild the runtime's per-network local IDs.
+The original local ID is stashed in an attribute (`original_node_id`) so the round-trip can rebuild the runtime's per-network local IDs.
 Subsequent live edits mint fresh peer-scoped IDs via `Document::next_node_id` (`blake3(peer, counter)`) instead of going through the path-hash bootstrap.
 - Each nested `NodeNetwork`'s `NetworkId` is derived from the owning node's path (blake3 of `(peer, path)` with a `"network"` domain tag), not assigned by a traversal counter.
 This makes it stable across a `to_runtime` then `from_runtime` round trip.
 That stability is load-bearing, because node paths (and thus node-ID hashes) include `NetworkId`s, so an unstable network ID would cascade into unstable node IDs and break re-commit after open.
 Aliasing (multiple nodes referencing the same network) is structurally supported by the storage model, since `Implementation::Network(NetworkId)` is a reference, but the converter does not exploit it yet.
 Aliasing is fixed at the runtime layer first, and the converter then preserves sharing without an explicit dedup pass.
 - Non-structural `DocumentNode` fields (`call_argument`, `context_features`, `visible`, `skip_deduplication`, and so on) become entries in the node's `attributes`.
 UI metadata from `DocumentNodeMetadata` (positions, display names, locked, pinned, and so on) flows through the same bucket under `ui::*` keys.